Father · Son · Holy Spirit

 • Listen: He speaks through Scripture, prayer, community, and the inner witness

-• Ask: Jesus says the Father gives the Spirit to those who ask (Luke 11:13)
+• Ask: The Father gives the Spirit to those who ask (Luke 11:13)

 Creation